SoftwareGuy/Ignorance/README.md

 How to use
 ----------

-I have included a pre-configured sample scene so you can get started easily.
-Otherwise add the script called **Ignorance** to your NetworkManager object, removing any TCP-based or other UDP-based transport.
+I have included two pre-configured sample scenes so you can get started easily.
+One is Pong, one is a copy paste with some modifications of Mirror's Basic scene.
+Otherwise add the script called **Ignorance** to your NetworkManager object, removing any TCP-based or other
+UDP-based transport (ie. KCP2K).
 Then set the script to be used in NetworkManagers' "Transport" field.

 FAQ (aka Please Read This First)
 --------------------------------